• Precision Medicine AI Agent Platform

 The solution enabled scalable, user-driven data management of the client’s entire ecosystem of biological data (Figure 1).

 Figure 1.
-Overview of the Biomarker Intelligence solution (formerly known as enterprise Biomarker Data Management solution) as deployed across 5 clinical studies.
-Multiple data types were automatically loaded into the data platform.
-After indexing, quality control (QC), and mapping in the landing, ingestion, and configuration layers of the platform, client teams could interrogate the data ecosystem using both the web interface and API access.
+Overview of the Biomarker Intelligence solution as deployed across 5 clinical studies.
+Multiple data types were automatically loaded into the Precision Medicine Platform via various integration channels as required.
+After indexing, quality control (QC), and mapping in the landing, ingestion, and configuration layers of the Precision Medicine Platform, client teams could interrogate the data ecosystem using both the web interface and API access.

 Because QuartzBio’s data platform is data type-, data source-, and vendor-agnostic, every one of the clients’ data streams could be acquired, ingested, quality-controlled, and harmonized within the platform.